berensp/berensp.github.io/_posts/2024-08-18-rebirth-of-the-album.md

 ## The Benefit of Friction

-While I appreciate the aesthetic and vibe of vinyl—and to be clear I haven't started my own record collection—I like vinyl for a different reason: it celebrates the album.
+While I appreciate the aesthetic and vibe of vinyl—and to be clear I haven't started my own record collection—I like vinyl for a different reason: it celebrates the album by the virtue of being (s)low-tech.

-I grew up around our sister's and parents' 45s and LPs, and so I was baptized in the technology.
+I grew up around [our sister's and parents' 45s and LPs](/vinyl/), and so I was baptized in the technology.
 The LP ("long play" record) was literally meant for that: to be played a long while…well, at least one side of an album.
 Because if you wanted to skip or replay a track you had to get up, walk over to the record player, pick up the needle, and try to set it down precisely between tracks, which, when you invariably missed to the left or the right of the target, was this slightly unsettling scratch-and-abrupt-start thing.
 (Also, you had the sense you were putting wear and tear on the needle with each lift and set.)

 <center><img src="/assets/og/needle-placement.png" alt="tricky needle placement"></center>